whustedt/calendarium/README.md

 - **Toggle Entry Cancellation**
   - **POST** `/toggle_canceled/<int:id>`
   - Toggles the cancellation status of an entry by ID.
-The route changes the `canceled` state of the entry to either `True` or `False` depending on its current state.
+The route changes the `cancelled` state of the entry to either `True` or `False` depending on its current state.
 A successful operation will redirect back to the main page, updating the entry's status in the view.

 - **API Data Access**
   - **GET** `/api/data`